NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0.rst

 SimGrid
 -------
 The second preprocessing step is **SimGrid.py**.
-The purpose of this step is to set up a FastEddy grid utilizing over a domain located within the area covered by the GIS file generated with *GeoSpec.py*.
-The location of the center of the FastEddy domain is specified by the **simgrid.json** file parameters *center_lat* and *center_lon*.
+The purpose of this step is to set up a FastEddy grid over a domain located within the area covered by the GIS file generated with *GeoSpec.py*.
+The location of the center of the FastEddy domain is specified in the **simgrid.json** file by the parameters *center_lat* and *center_lon*.
 The number of points in each directions (:code:`Nx`, :code:`Ny`, :code:`Nz`), grid spacings (:code:`d_xi`, :code:`d_eta`, :code:`d_zeta`), and vertical stretching parameters (:code:`verticalDeformFactor`, :code:`verticalDeformQuadCoeff`) required to set up a grid are read in from a FastEddy parameters file (*FE_params_file*). *SimGrid.py* performs decimation or interpolation between the GIS file resolution and the grid spacing of the target FastEddy domain for surface fields, in addition to creating the vertical grid that incorporates compression effects originating from the presence of terrain.
 Once all the required input files are ready, **SimGrid.py** can be executed:

 .. code-block:: none